Talha-Zain/CodSoft/README.md

 Smooth navigation and a clear presentation of my work are at the core of this design, ensuring that visitors can easily explore and appreciate my projects.

+Level-1_Task-3: Calculator
+Language: HTML, CSS & JavaScript
+Editor: VS-Code.
+During my internship at CodSoft, the Calculator project has been an incredibly instructive and transformative experience.
+Through this final task, I've expanded my skill set in web development, delving into HTML, CSS, and JavaScript.
+Crafting the calculator's user interface improved my HTML proficiency and allowed me to experiment with CSS to create visually appealing designs.
+However, the heart of the project lay in mastering JavaScript, enabling me to build the calculator's functional logic and make it interactive.
+I learned invaluable lessons in debugging, problem-solving, and project organization, making me a more effective developer.
+Managing the project on GitHub enhanced my version control skills, while creating comprehensive project documentation emphasized clarity and collaboration.
+This real-world application of my skills has ignited my passion for web development, inspiring me to pursue increasingly complex projects and stay current in this dynamic field.
+I'm deeply thankful to CodSoft for this remarkable learning journey.